DyanRouglas/Portfolio/README.md

 #### Database Management
   1. Order Manager: a Relational Database Management System for managing products, product inventory, and customer information for an online store, built using Apache Derby in Java.

-#### Scripts
-  A sampling of Python, R, and MATLAB scripts, some more ad hoc in nature than others, primarily written with the purpose of analyzing, extracting, manipulating, or joining data together.
-Unfortunately, the data used in most of these scripts cannot be provided as it is protected by HIPAA.